sasanarakkha/study-tools/sbs-pali-english-vocab.md

 - Read analysis of the first chant.
 - Then study words from this chant.
-- After, go to the next chant.
+- After this, go to the next chant.
 - Better to go with order of the Recitation Book.

 Benefits: you will cover all words consistently.

-2) **Study chapter which you are interested.**
+2) **Study the chapter that you are interested.**

 Using this method you are at risk to lose some words, because they have been added in order of the Recitation Book, and if the word appear later not always it has been added again.
-- Read analysis of the chapter, which you like to study.
+- Read analysis of the chapter that you like to study.
 - Go to corresponding sub-deck

 ![image](https://user-images.githubusercontent.com/39419221/180200524-ebcb853e-a81a-4882-9722-e2c656005146.png)

-2) **Study chants which you are interested.**
+2) **Study chants that you are interested.**

-Using this method you are at risk to lose some words, because they have been added in order of the Recitation Book, and if the word appear later not always it has been added again.
+Using this method you are at risk to lose some words, because they have been added in order of the Recitation Book, and if the word appear later it is not always added again.
-- Read analysis of the chant, which you like to study.
+- Read the analysis of the chant that you like to study.
 - in Anki go to **Browse**

 ![2022-04-17_20-04](https://user-images.githubusercontent.com/39419221/163816818-f74b1834-5d9f-4cb2-a211-08ed01a17095.png)